 In Orkla’s corporate responsibility work, we place emphasis on identifying the topics of corporate responsibility that are most relevant to our operations and the sustainability challenges that present particular business risks or opportunities for Orkla.
 In making our assessment, we take account of the importance of our efforts for society at large, the needs of key stakeholder groups and the long-term significance for Orkla’s competitiveness.
 Orkla’s sustainability reporting covers the Group’s efforts to address the topics identified as important or material.
 The process of analysing materiality is described in greater detail below.

 The reporting for 2015 is included in Orkla’s Annual Report, which was published on 17 March 2016.
 The report is based on the guidelines of the international reporting organisation Global Reporting Initiative (GRI).
 Orkla strives to report according to the GRI G4 Core reporting guidelines, and Orkla’s sustainability reporting for 2015 contains data relating to a range of Standard Disclosures from the GRI guidelines.
 An overview of the indicators covered is provided below.
 The choice and treatment of information is otherwise based on the GRI principles for good reporting practices, and we have focused on providing a good overall understanding of Orkla’s work, reporting on material matters and activities, presenting a balanced picture and facilitating comparison with 2014.

-The information in Orkla’s Sustainability Report is based on input from many different entities and data sources.
-Great importance has been attached to ensuring that the information is correct.
-However, the report does not aim to cover all the detailed matters that may be important for individual local businesses, activities or products.
+The information in Orkla’s sustainability report is based on input from numerous entities and data sources.
+Great emphasis has been placed on ensuring that the information is correct.
+However, the report does not aim to cover in detail every matter that might be signifiicant for individual local companies, activities or products.

 To enable us to further develop and improve our sustainability performance and reporting procedures, we welcome comments and suggestions.
 Such comments may be sent to firstname.lastname@example.org.